 “Rudolph the Red-Nosed Reindeer” was written as a poem by copywriter Robert May in 1939 for a chain of department stores to attract customers.
 It was set to music 10 years later and has since sold more than 80 million copies worldwide.

 Postmen in Victorian Britain wore red uniforms and were nicknamed robins.
-It’s a widely held belief that the robin pictures on Christmas cards are paying homage to the men who deliver them, although it its perhaps more accurate to believe robins were already associated with the festive season through an age-old link to the holy season…and for the fact this is a most visible bird set against the stark colours of winter.
+It’s a widely held belief that the robin pictures on Christmas cards are paying homage to the men who deliver them, although it is perhaps more accurate to believe robins were already associated with the festive season through an age-old link to the holy season…and for the fact this is a most visible bird set against the stark colours of winter.
 Some cards in the Victorian era even featured dead robins (and other dead birds, like wrens).
 Thankfully, that kind of macabre greeting was eventually put to rest.
 The macabre cards were most prominent in the 1880s, a time of mourning rituals and posthumous pictures of people; a time in Victorian Britain when death was a common part of everyday life.
 But it could all just be that killing a robin or wren in late December was once thought to bring good luck.
 Ireland’s St. Stephen’s Day on December 26 is known as ‘Wren Day’, when the bird was traditionally hunted.
 It is a good luck ritual still seen in some parts today, but now with a fake bird on a pole.

 Christmas crackers were the creation of British confectioner Tom Smith and first appeared in 1847.
 Smith got his inspiration from a trip to Paris where he saw sweets wrapped in paper with twists at either end.